Nearly 20 years ago, the Horniman Museum in South London expanded, and now they need to do so again.

 The gardens will be revamped, some of the galleries relaid, and the cafe expanded.

-Studio Egret West have been appointed as lead designers for the project, and there’s an exhibition at the museum at the moment showing off the plans.
+Studio Egret West has been appointed as lead designer for the project, and there’s an exhibition at the museum at the moment showing off the plans.